alashh/alashh.github.io/_posts/2020-03-08-terraform-terratest-basics.markdown

 layout: post
 title:  "Testing Terraform with Terratest"
 date:   2020-03-03 14:43:32 -0500
+categories: blog terraform
-categories: terraform iaac concepts terratest go
+tags: terraform iaac concepts terratest go
 ---
 A while back I was on the hunt for messing with Testing Frameworks for infrastructure.
 The use-case at the time was confirming if I could do some kind of nightly 'build' on AWS AMI's, spin it up and confirm the AMI was within spec.
 From this thoughts I was introduced into the messy world of testing infrastructure.